Questions which are often raised with Consultants are:

 - Where they do, do those responsibilities impact on the legal responsibilities of an employer who is also a tenant?

-Produced in three parts, this part of the Alert (2) concentrates on Asbestos management.
+Produced in three parts, this part of the Alert (3) concentrates on Electrical and Gas installations.

 The overriding message to be taken from this safety alert is that the terms of a commercial lease are crucial in setting out a landlord’s and tenants’ responsibilities.
 This is especially relevant in relation to health and safety issues.
 Where these are passed onto the tenant the terms of the lease should be clearly stated so that no residual liability falls on the landlord.